scottfr/SystemsBook/Understanding/understanding.md

 Use the previous model and reconfigure it for a couple of the activities depicted in Figure 13.
 Note that for this exercise you will have to relabel the stock, flow, and variables accordingly.
 You will also have to decide on the most appropriate Time Units and Time Step to use.

 ~ End Exercise

+Let us now venture into the realm of trying to fill a swimming pool with water.

+## Filling a Swimming Pool ##

+# Model

+{"title": "Filling a Swimming Pool", "description": "The following model investigates a swimming pool as a stock.", "load": "http://insightmaker.com/insight/4990"}

+# End Model

+## Rabbit Population Growth ##

+Investigation of a simple Rabbit Population Model can be most informative.

+# Model

+{"title": "Rabbit Population Growth", "description": "This model that reflects the the notion that more rabbits create even more rabbits.", "load": "http://insightmaker.com/insight/5123"}

+# End Model

 ## Savings Account ##